 In the midst of the pandemic young farmer Rachel Britten took over the Mendocino Grain Project from the retiring founder.
 The Grain Project began in 2009 in an effort to provide their community with healthy grains and local food security.
 Rachel grows and mills grains like East Shore Black Rye in Mendocino County, California and because they have the capacity to clean and process grain for other farmers the ultimate goal is to provide what is necessary so that other local farmers can join the effort to grow more staple crops in Mendocino County.

-EAST SHORE BLACK RYE AND ROASTED GRAPE PORRIDGE
+SEASHORE BLACK RYE AND ROASTED GRAPE PORRIDGE

 Cook 1 cup of cracked rye on the stovetop with 3 cups of salted water until the water is absorbed (about 5-7 minutes).
 While that's cooking, roast some fall harvest grapes (we are loving the Thomcord in the farmers market right now), with a sprinkle of cinnamon and a light drizzle of sorghum or molasses in a 400 degree oven.
 Alongside the grapes roast a handful of your favorite nuts on a dry sheet pan.
 The grapes are done with they burst.